 Tooth discoloration is one of the most common cosmetic dental problems.
 This condition may affect a single tooth or multiple teeth, and stains may be yellow, brown, or grey in color.
 Other patients may have white splotches on the teeth.
 These types of tooth discoloration are caused by different factors, and require different treatment options.
-In this blog post, Dr. Jessica Emery educates patients about extrinsic vs. intrinsic tooth discoloration, as well as effective treatments available at our Chicago practice.
+In this blog post, Dr. Dickinson educates patients about extrinsic vs. intrinsic tooth discoloration, as well as effective treatments available at our Chicago practice.
 Teeth whitening is the most common treatment for tooth discoloration, but we may also use porcelain veneers, cosmetic dental bonding, or dental crowns to mask tooth discoloration.
 To seek treatment for your tooth discoloration, contact Sugar Fix Dental Loft today.

 Extrinsic Tooth Discoloration